Educator, Child Care Services (Avalon Y Location)

 How to apply?

 All internal applicants must inform their supervisor of their intention to apply for the position.
 Internal applicants can apply only after completing the probationary period of their current job unless approved by People and Culture.

-Applications must be submitted to the YMCA of the National Capital Region, and all cover letters should be addressed to Cass Vallee.
-Please send applications to the Director of Child Care Services, Cass Vallee (email@example.com)
+Applications must be submitted to the YMCA-YWCA of the National Capital Region, and all cover letters should be addressed to Cass Vallee.
+Please send applications to Director, Child Care Services, Cass Vallee (firstname.lastname@example.org)

 Thank you for your interest.
 Only those selected for an interview will be contacted.

-The YMCA of the National Capital Region is committed to being an Equal Opportunity Employer.
+The YMCA-YWCA of the National Capital Region is committed to being an Equal Opportunity Employer.